magento/devdocs/guides/v2.1/cloud/project/new-relic.md

 ## Configure New Relic

-Pro accounts are preconfigured to use the New Relic service; however, Starter accounts must add the New Relic service to the `.magento.app.yaml` configuration file and assign the license key to an environment variable.
-You can apply the New Relic license key to a maximum of three active environments.
+Pro accounts are preconfigured to use the New Relic service; however, Starter accounts need to verify that the New Relic service is configured properly.
 For Starter projects, check if the `.magento.app.yaml` file includes the New Relic extension in the `runtime` list.
 If not, then add the following:

 > .magento.app.yaml